 And your wife lets you?

 I’m always confused by this question.
 Marnie and I don’t “let” each other do anything.
-But to answer the root of the question, Marnie’s ok with it.
+But to answer the root of the question, Marnie’s OK with it.

 Do you know where you’re going to stay?

-No, I don’t have any specific itinerary.
+No, I don’t have a detailed itinerary.